nuruLalya67/PortFolio/README.md

 * For this 2 weeks, I collect 10 dataset in OR-Library and convert to microsoft ecxel and NetBeans.

-WEEK 10- run the data
+WEEK 10

 * Then, I run each of dataset in NetBeans by using different restart temperature.
 * For the linear increment, I use 3 different value which is alpha=10, 50 and 100.
 * For tthe geometric also use different value of alpha, alpha=2,4,5.

-WEEK 11- catat 10 kali run
+* Last is

+WEEK 11

 <img src="https://github.com/nuruLalya67/PortFolio/blob/main/week%2011.PNG" width="700" height="350"/>

 * untuk setiap